wasmi-labs/wasmi/README.md

 [Wasmtime]: https://github.com/bytecodealliance/wasmtime
 [audited by SRLabs]: ./resources/security-audit-2023-12-20.pdf

-## Announcement: Transfer of Ownership

-As of 2024-02-01, the original owner and maintainer of the Wasmi project, Parity Technologies, has officially transferred ownership of the project to me, Robin Freyler.
-Read more about this transfer [here](NEWS.md#announcement-transfer-of-ownership).

 ## Distinct Features

 The following list states some of the distinct features of Wasmi.